Skip to main content

 • AI turns electricity into intelligence (useful work).

-• Bitcoin turns electricity into repeated hashing (waste).
+• Bitcoin turns electricity into repeated hashing (the advocates call this security; the critics, including me, call it waste).

 If AI agents adopted Bitcoin, every API call would carry the "carbon baggage" of the Proof-of-Work network.
 A single Bitcoin transaction already has a water footprint equivalent to a backyard swimming pool